polyseam/cndi/Demo.md

-# A Demo that is very cool
+# a demo that is very cool

 This doc is going to walk through the "golden path" for CNDIv2.
 It uses the GitHub CLI, but that isn't necessary.